One of the questions I frequently get asked living in Mexico is if I get lonely.

 Next up: Maybe you won't even care if you have friends in Mexico once you see how much healthcare costs are rising in the U.S. - Ventanas Mexico

-Most recent: Concierges are not just for planning tours.
-Use rental concierges to do a fly-by before committing to any long-term rental. - Ventanas Mexico
+Most recent: Concierges are not just for planning tours.m . - Ventanas Mexico

-Hola, I am a partner with Ventanas Mexico, which provides resources and insights to people considering retiring to Mexico.
+Hola, My name is Kerry Baker and I'm a partner with Ventanas Mexico, which provides resources and insights to people considering retiring to Mexico.

 I also wrote the "Interactive Guide to Learning Spanish Free Online."
 The Interactive Guide takes you directly through interactive links, to the best free features for learning Spanish on the web, organized into lesson plans.